hackforla/design-systems/.github/ISSUE_TEMPLATE/onboarding.md

 - [ ] Review our [interview session procedures](https://docs.google.com/document/d/1VYCMj7JtDFvBtrs7hQKGdC0Jelkq07HYtwtlNWb-QSw/edit#)
 - [ ] Read about [how to affinity diagram](https://www.nngroup.com/articles/affinity-diagram/)
 - [ ] Read our [insights from the stakeholder interview](https://drive.google.com/drive/folders/1pUyX4rNLs0je5XZrcEdC-6n1YLQjONBb)

+# Once you've completed the above tasks
+- [ ] Comment on this issue and @ the PM or your team lead.